 Childhood anaemia poses a major public health issue leading to an increased risk of child mortality, as well as the negative consequences of iron-deficiency anaemia on cognitive and physical development.
 At its special session on children in 2003, the United Nations General Assembly set a goal to reduce the prevalence of anaemia by one third by 2010.
 Despite this, the incidence of anaemia in children aged under 5 between 1990-2010 has actually increased.

 The likely cause of childhood anaemia varies depending on the area of the world that the child lives in.
-Overall, iron deficiency is the most common cause but, in the developing world, infectious diseases such as malaria, helminth infections, HIV and tuberculosis are also important.
+Overall, iron deficiency (usually because of diet) is the most common cause but, in the developing world, infectious diseases such as malaria, helminth infections, HIV and tuberculosis are also important.

 Inherited forms of anaemia are occasionally encountered.
 Diamond-Blackfan anaemia is a congenital hypoplastic anaemia that usually presents in infancy (an average of seven babies born each year).
 Certain racial groups are more likely to have inherited anaemias than others; for example, sickle cell disease is more common in people of Central African origin whilst beta thalassaemias are more common in Mediterranean, Middle Eastern and Southeast Asian populations.